 Some people choose to buy the windows themselves and hire a handyman to do the installation.
 This may save a little money, but are you enough of a window expert to pick the right window with the right features?
 While handymen are good at a lot of different things wouldn’t you rather have someone that installs windows all day every day do the install, an expert; what are the chances your handyman is an expert?

-To get a great window with a great insallation, contact a local replacement contractor with good reviews, check Angie’s List.
-You should always work with the owner, he has the most to lose if your job does not go well, he also is more likely to make sure the job gets done right.
+To get a great window with a great installation, contact a local replacement contractor with good reviews.
+You should always work directly with the owner, he has the most to lose if your job does not go well, he also is more likely to make sure the job gets done right.
 As a gauge, the average cost to replace windows should be $450 to $650 for a standard, white double-hung, double-pane vinyl window.
 This price includes installation, taxes clean-up and haul away of old windows and doors.
 Colored exteriors, grids and wood laminates come at additional cost.

 If you decide to replace with wooden or fiberglass windows, the price will jump to anywhere between $900 and $1,500 per opening.